ryan-kp-miller/Chicago-Crime-Analysis/Project_Planning.md

 ## Data Exploration
 - [X] Display the descriptions of the columns
 - [X] Most and least common types of crime
-- [X] Regions with the most and least crime
+- [X] Regions with the most and least crime/homicides
-- [X] Regions with the most and least homicides
+- [X] Community Areas with the most and least crime/homicides
-- [X] Community Areas with the most and least crime
+- [X] Visualize the number of crimes per capita by the different Date-based categorical variables (e.g. Year, Month, Time of Day, Season, Description)
-- [ ] Visualize the number of crimes per capita by the different categorical variables (e.g. Year, Month, Time of Day, Season, Description)
+- [X] Repeat visualizations with estimated crimes/homicides per capita
-- [ ] Repeat visualizations with estimated crimes/homicides per capita
+- [ ] Write short summaries for each section

 ## Prediction
 - [ ] Predict the number of crimes coming up